 The late Joseph Safra and his wife Vicky had the Safra Mansion built for them, although Joseph regretted having such a huge property.
 He once said, “if I could go back in time I wouldn’t have built such a big house”.

-There are very few photos available of Mansao Safra, which has a prime location in the upmarket Morumbi suburb of Sao Paulo.
+There are very few photos available of Mansao Safra, the privately owned house which has a prime location in the upmarket Morumbi suburb of Sao Paulo.

 The biggest house in Sao Paulo, it stands behind high security gates.